paritytech/docs.capi.dev/docs/rune/subclasses.md

 (such as `ChainRune` and `PalletRune`).

-The base `Rune` class has only a few, core methods like `.run()` and `.iter()`, so as to not clutter up the methods of subclasses.
+The base `Rune` class has only a few, core methods like `.run()` and `.iter()`, so as to not clutter the members of subclasses.
 Most convenience methods for manipulating runes are placed on subclasses like `ValueRune`.
 For this reason, many Rune APIs will default to making `ValueRune`s (such as `Rune.constant`).